qadghp/2025s1-advanced-programming/docs/index.md

 | Week 16 | 27/05/2025 |     3 |     | Project - Final               |                                   |
 |         | 29/05/2025 |     2 |     | Project - Final               | Last day                          |

+## Project
+Doing is powerful learning technique.
+The goal of the project is to give you the opportunity to use all the tools covered during the semester and also explore new interesting ideas on your own.
+There are two important moments for the project.

+1. Midterm progress presentation
+2. Final results presentation

+However, keep in mind that the expectation is that you should be working on the project throughout the semester.

+### Midterm project presentation
+During the midterm period you are going to present a proposal that includes the following:
+- Problem
+- Proposed solution
+- Preliminary results (optional)

+There are two deliverables:
+1. Written Report in IEEE Conference format, three pages max.
+2. Oral presentation

+### Final project presentation
+The last week of the semester you will present your final results.
+There are three deliverables
+1. Written final report in IEEE Conference format, six pages max.
+2. Final solution, description of the computational solutions that includes the C++ tools that you used to solve the problem
+3. GitHub repository with your implementation

+**Notes**
+- The project is individual

 [s1]: https://web.stanford.edu/class/archive/cs/cs106l/cs106l.1254/lectures/2025Winter-01-Welcome.pdf
 [a0]: https://github.com/cs106l/cs106l-assignments/tree/main/assign0
 [s2]: https://office365stanford-my.sharepoint.com/:p:/g/personal/jtrb_stanford_edu/Ed1_mt4JLOtFv66zgOBO-2UBZiiRbMhlM5w6RHmrHppW_w?e=rvTSKB